NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This alpha field contains the identifying name for the pump outlet node.

-#### Field: Rated Flow Rate
+#### Field: Design Maximum Flow Rate

-This numeric field contains the pump   s rated volumetric flow rate in cubic meters per second.
+This numeric field contains the pump's design maximum volume flow rate in cubic meters per second.
+This field can be autosized.

-#### Field: Rated Pump Head
+#### Field: Design Pump Head

-This numeric field contains the pump   s rated head pressure in Pascals.
+This numeric field contains the pump's rated head pressure in Pascals.
+The default is 179352 Pa, or 60 ftH20, and is for a fairly large building.

-#### Field: Rated Power Consumption
+#### Field: Design Power Consumption

-This numeric field contains the pump   s rated power consumption in Watts.
+This numeric field contains the pump's design power consumption in Watts.
 If the user is performing a pressure simulation on the loop in which this pump is found, this value would only be used to estimate pump efficiency.
 During reported calculations, the pump would use the loop pressure drop and current flow conditions along with efficiency to calculate pump power dynamically.
+This field can be autosized.
+When set to autosize the value in the input field Design Power per Unit Flow Rate per Unit Head is used to calculate the design power.

 #### Field: Motor Efficiency

-This numeric field contains the pump   s efficiency in decimal form (0 = 0%, 1 = 100%).
+This numeric field contains the pump's efficiency in decimal form (0 = 0%, 1 = 100%).

 #### Field: Fraction of Motor Inefficiencies to Fluid Stream

-This numeric field contains the pump   s fraction of power loss to the fluid.
+This numeric field contains the pump's fraction of power loss to the fluid.

 #### Field: Coefficient 1 of the Part Load Performance Curve